Lanth4num/Helium/readme.md

 - **Settings are not saved in-between sessions**
 - You can open your file in dillinger using the "open with web editor" button
 - You can import files from word format using [pandoc](https://pandoc.org/installing.html) if downloaded (you may need to make some changes to markdown file)
+    - it saves the converted markdown folder to the default Download directory
 - You can report bugs using the button, which leads you to the github issue page
 - You can change font-family (more to be added)